foxwithahdie/pygameRhythmGame/README.md

     - Better Menu
     - Song selection?

-Current Status: Complete restart
+Current Status: Note pressing and note falling work

 To Do:
-- [ ] Create a function for key padding and lane offset
+- [ ] Work on JSON format for mapping
 - [ ] Start implementing sliders and settings
 - [ ] Song menu